 - 2. The date on which the individual is eligible for medical assistance based on all factors of eligibility being met and is receiving institutional level of care services (based on an approved application for such services) that, were it not for the imposition of the penalty period would be covered by Medicaid. - 3.
-Recipients are prohibited from transferring resources after approval. - a) For transfers discovered after approval, the penalty is imposed beginning with the month of the transfer, allowing for rebuttal and advance notice. - 4.
+Recipients are prohibited from transferring resources after approval. - a) For transfers discovered after approval, the penalty is imposed beginning with the month following the advance notice and rebuttal period. - 4.
 An improper payment report will be prepared for any ineligible months before the penalty is imposed.
 If the penalty period has ended, the improper payment would cover all months of the penalty period. - 5.
-For applications on or after 2-8-06, handled under DRA rules, the penalty will begin the month that Long Term Care services are requested if the individual is otherwise eligible for Medicaid. - a) If an individual is already eligible for Long Term Care Services and a transfer of assets is discovered, the penalty will begin the month of the transfer. - b) Under the provisions of OBRA-93the date of the penalty period is the first day of the first month during or after which assets have been transferred for less than fair market value and which does not occur in any other periods of ineligibility under this policy. - 6.
-The number of months of ineligibility for an institutionalized individual shall be equal to: - a) The total, cumulative uncompensated value (UV) of all assets transferred by the individual (or individual's spouse) on or after the look back period divided by: - b) The average monthly cost to a private pay patient for nursing facility services in Mississippi.
-The average private rates are calculated annually based on the average daily per dime rate from Division of Medicaid cost reports for the previous year.
+For applications on or after 2-8-06, handled under DRA rules, the penalty will begin the month that Long Term Care services are requested if the individual is otherwise eligible for Medicaid. - 6.
+For application prior to 02/08/06, transfers are considered under the provisions of OBRA-93.
+The date of the penalty period is the first day of the first month during or after which assets have been transferred for less than fair market value and which does not occur in any other periods of ineligibility under this policy. - 7.
+The number of months of ineligibility for an institutionalized individual shall be equal to: - a) The total, cumulative uncompensated value (UV) of all assets transferred by the individual (or individual's spouse) on or after the look back period divided by: - b) The average monthly cost to a private pay patient for nursing facility services in Mississippi at the time of application for new applicants.
+For active recipients, the average cost to a private pay patient at the time the penalty is being calculated is used. - c) The average monthly cost referenced in b) above shall be calculated annually based on the average daily per diem rate from the Division of Medicaid cost reports for the previous year.
+Each annual calculation shall be made and distributed to Division of Medicaid staff by July 1 of each year. - 8.
+Under the DRA, when the amount of the transfer is less than the average monthly cost of nursing facility care, a penalty is imposed for less than a full month.
+This is called a partial month penalty. - 9.
+Rounding down or otherwise disregarding any fractional part of an ineligibility period when determining the penalty period is not allowed effective 02/08/06.